cam-martin/interview_example/chapter2.md

 The task is to pull the daily counts from the table 2 and add them to the cumulative count on table 1.

-Use any method you can think of to aggregate the daily counts with the cumulative counts.
+Use any method to aggregate the daily counts with the cumulative counts.
 Your submission will be only judged based on the contents of the final table.
 Name your updated table `table_updated`.

 If you get stuck, skip this exercise and go through one of the possible solutions in the following exercise.